Ninja Sentai Kakuranger: Dr. Yugami

-Dr. Yugami is portrayed by Noboru Akima (秋間 登, Akima Noboru).

 Nue

 Nue (ヌエ) is a legend among the Youkai who abandoned his "undignified" archaic appearance for a new form that combines elements of an eagle, a lion, and a snake with the power of tigers undiminished through the ages.
 The source of his power came from the tattoo on his left shoulder.
 Around the year 1986, Nue founded an organization of assassins in Los Angeles and enlisted the services of Gali to eliminate Jiraiya's father when he stumbled upon his activities.

 Seeing Gashadokuro unfit to lead the Youkai, Nue appears as an emissary of Daimaou to deal with Saizou and Seikai during their Shinobi Scroll search by turning them into the lowest hierarchy of Kappa.
 From there, Nue planned to have the two kill each other so the survivor can become human again.
 But they two overcame their plight and fight Nue, with the aid of the Dorodoro, to change them back.
 After killing the Dorodoro and defeating Muteki Shogun, an enlarged Nue battles Ninja Blue and Ninja Yellow as their obtain their Shinobi Scrolls and left the Youkai buried in the confrontation with their Super Ninja Beasts.
 However, Nue survived and sent his assassin Gali, to handle Jiraiya for him.
 Once Gali died, Nue resurfaced with intend to kill Jiraiya personally.
 However, with Ninja Black gaining God Gammer, Nue is destroyed by the assembled Super Ninja Beasts attacked with Tsubasamaru supporting them.

 Nue is voiced by Tesshō Genda (玄田 哲章, Genda Tesshō).